WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Diodes/index.md

 subtitle: Stuff
 ---

+# Notes:

+* Need to condense this page a bit and make it more intro
+* Explain the basic characteristics in which diodes are described
+* Add a table of diode types, general characteristics, circuit symbol, and use
+* Bring the dam analogy forward.
+Also, it applies to forward biased diodes as well.

 # Intro

 As we examined in the last section, a diode is basically just a P-N junction with leads attached to either side.
 The anode (`A`) is the lead attached to the P-type side, the cathode (`K`) is attached to the N-type side, and the preferential, or forward bias is when electrons flow from cathode to anode (which means anode is hooked to the positive voltage source):